 How it works

 The following instructions describe how to install the workflow through the xMatters one-click installation process.
-If you're looking for instructions on the previous Runscope integration, you can find them here.
+If you already installed the previous version of the integration, you can find instructions here.

 - Go to the Workflows Templates page and click the BlazeMeter tile.